xue9835426/starter-academic/content/authors/admin/_index.md

     institution: The University of Tokyo
     year: 2019-now
   - course: MEng in Mechanical Engineering
-    institution: Taiyuan University of Technology;
-	institution: State Key Laboratory of Explosion Science and Technology, Beijing institute of Technology
+    institution: Taiyuan University of Technology;State Key Laboratory of Explosion Science and Technology, Beijing institute of Technology
     year: 2018
   - course: BSc in Urban Underground Space Engineering
     institution: Taiyuan University of Technology